A beluga whale at the water's surface.

 What unique adaptations do beluga whales have?

 Belugas are well adapted to life in northern waters.
-They have a thick skin and a deep layer of blubber to keep them warm and act as an energy store.
+They’ve got thick skin and a deep layer of blubber to keep them warm and act as an energy store.
 This can account for 40% of their weight.

 Their stark white colouring also helps camouflage them against the ice.
-Although beluga whales are predators, feeding on fish, crustaceans, and molluscs, they are also hunted by polar bears and orcas (killer whales).
+Although beluga whales are predators, feeding on fish, crustaceans, and molluscs, they’re also hunted by polar bears and orcas – also known as killer whales.

-Belugas lack the dorsal fin that stands up from the back of many whales – think of orcas' tall, upright fin.
+Belugas lack the dorsal fin that stands up from the back of many whales – think of orcas’ tall, upright fins.
 These fins help to keep whales upright while swimming.
-But for belugas, which swim close under ice, a dorsal fin might have been more of a hindrance.
-Instead, a dorsal ridge down their spine and a rotund body may help them to move through the water more easily.
+But for belugas, which swim close under ice, a dorsal fin might be more of a hindrance than a help.
+Instead, they hav a dorsal ridge down their spine and a rotund body, which may help them to move through the water more easily.
 Lacking a dorsal fin may also help them keep warm, as fins have a large surface areas that can lose heat fast.

 When looking at belugas you can’t miss their bulbous heads.
 The large fatty sack between their blowhole and upper jaw is known as a melon.
 It helps them focus and project sound, making belugas especially good at echolocation – using sound to detect prey and communicate.